reetikpant/proxyweb/README.md

 # Proxy web
-A only marketplace for users to buy and sell proxies online
+A online marketplace for users to buy and sell proxies online

 to run django, go to folder and in cli -